 7. Greasy Seborrhea

-What’s the cause of this condition, then?
-The cause is the excessive secretion from gland which causes greasy, matted, and sometimes, smelly fur.
+The cause of this condition is the excessive secretion from gland which causes greasy, matted, and sometimes, smelly fur.
 If not detected soon, it may also cause secondary infections, which can make the treatment more complicated than it should be.
 If it’s detected on time, the treatment is fairly simple and includes medicated baths and topical applications.

-As mentioned above, the main culprit of these problems is the hygiene or better said, LACK of hygiene.
-Whether it’s the hygiene of the guinea pig or its cage, it simply needs to be kept at high levels, if you want a healthy and good-looking guinea pig.
+The main culprit of these problems is the lack of hygiene.
+Whether it’s the hygiene of the guinea pig or its cage, it simply needs to be kept at high levels.

 The other reasons include poor nutrition and lack of minerals and vitamins, as well as keeping other pets with guinea pigs.
 If your guinea pig lacks vitamins, be sure to contact your vet and talk to him about balancing your pig’s nutrition and adding vitamin and mineral supplements.